mstksg/inCode/copy/entries/functor-structures-1.md

 And `fieldDoc`, `choiceDoc`, and `primDoc` just generate the documentation for each individual field or constructor.

-[^xvar]: I'm using `x` as the name of the type variable (instead of something more traditional like `a`) to indicate that it isn't meant to be referenced or used anywhere in any consistent way.
-Just remember it doesn't mean anything special syntactically!
+(I'm using `x` as the name of the type variable (instead of something more traditional like `a`) to indicate that it isn't meant to be referenced or used anywhere in any consistent way.
+Just remember it doesn't mean anything special syntactically!)

 The `\case` syntax is known as *LambdaCase syntax*, and `\case blah -> blah` is just sugar for `\x -> case x of blah -> blah`; we use it extensively here to save us from